Battle of Santiago (1844): The Battle

 Throughout the battle, several key elements stood out.
 The Haitian forces displayed unusual tactics, moving forward without the usual reconnaissance or skirmishing expected in warfare.
 This lack of preparatory action was unusual for a force experienced in warfare.
 When the Haitians first encountered Dominican resistance, they were initially caught off guard and retreated, only to return moments later.
 Their retreat and failure to secure a victory raised questions about their strategies and intentions.
 Some theories suggest that the Haitians may have hoped to take the city by surprise, capitalizing on a moment of disorganization within the Dominican ranks.

 There were also speculations about internal collaborators, or "fifth column" elements, within the city who may have aided the Haitian forces.
 The most notable indication of this was the death of Colonel Núñez, one of the Haitian officers, under mysterious circumstances, which could have disrupted their plans.
 Some believe his death might have led to a shift in strategy and potentially delayed the main assault.

 In the end, after several waves of attacks and substantial casualties on both sides, the Haitian forces finally gave up and withdrew, with the battle concluding by 5 PM.
-The fighting was characterized by unexpected tactical shifts, with both sides adapting to rapidly changing situations on the battlefield.
+[Contradictory information, citation needed] The fighting was characterized by unexpected tactical shifts, with both sides adapting to rapidly changing situations on the battlefield.
 Despite the initial Haitian advances and efforts to break the Dominican defenses, the resilience of the Dominican forces, bolstered by their artillery and strategic positioning, ultimately led to the failure of the Haitian assault.
 The battle marked a turning point in the Dominican struggle for independence, as the Haitian forces were unable to secure their objectives, despite multiple attempts.